Divorce Services at The Goodman Law Firm

 1. Division of Marital Property

-Determining how marital property and debts are divided is a critical step in divorce.
+When applicable, determining how marital property and debts are divided is a critical step in divorce.
 This includes:

 2. Spousal Support (Alimony)

-• The length of the marriage
+- The duration of the marriage

-• The financial situation of each spouse
+- The financial situation of each spouse

-3. Child Custody and Support
+3. Child Custody and Child Support

-• Promote stability and development
+- Promote emotional stability and healthy development

-• Define living arrangements and parenting time
+- Define clear living arrangements and parenting schedules

-• Ensure financial needs are met
+- Ensure the child’s financial needs are met

-4. Emotional Impact
+The Emotional Impact of Divorce

-• Acknowledge and address emotions
+- Acknowledge and process difficult emotions

-• Focus on building a positive future
+- Focus on building a healthy, positive future

 Types of Divorce Services We Offer